isblab/website/Opportunities/index.md

 group: join
 ---

-# Join the ISB Lab
+# Join us!

 We welcome highly motivated students who are excited to work in integrative structural biology.
+We are an interdisciplinary team who combine protein structural modeling with cell biology and biophysics/biochemistry experiments (mass spectrometry/cryo-electron microscopy/tomography) in close collaborations with other labs on campus and elsewhere.
+Students work on a spectrum of projects from computational method development to modeling specific assemblies to cell biology/biochemistry experiments. <br><br>

-The lab is an interdisciplinary environment and has had students from biology, medicine, physics, chemistry, computer science, and engineering backgrounds.
-Folks who'd like to cross-train (e.g., biologists who are curious about programming, or computer scientists who'd like to develop tools for biology) are most welcome.
+The lab is an interdisciplinary environment and has had students from biology (biochemistry, Biotech, microbiology), medicine, physics, chemistry, computer science, and engineering backgrounds.
+Folks who'd like to cross-train (e.g., biologists who are curious about programming, or computer scientists who'd like to develop tools for biology) are most welcome. <br><br>

 For most of these positions, students must be willing to do computer programming.
 Prior programming background is helpful, but an analytical bent of mind, curiosity, and initiative are more important.
-In a few projects, there are opportunities to do both computational modeling and cell biology/structural biology experiments.
+In a few projects, there are opportunities to do both computational modeling and cell biology/structural biology experiments. <br><br>

 ### MSc thesis/PhD positions